Codecademy/docs/content/python/concepts/statsmodels/statsmodels.md

 ---
 Title: 'Statsmodels'
 Description: 'The statsmodels library is used to estimate statistical models and perform statistical tests in Python.'
 Subjects:
   - 'Data Science'
   - 'Data Visualization'
-  - 'Computer Science'
 Tags:
   - 'Python'
   - 'Statistics'
   - 'Data'
   - 'Models'
-  - 'Datasets'
-  - 'Machine Learning'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/data-science'
 ---

-In Python, the `statsmodels` library is used to estimate the statistical models and perform statistical tests.
+In Python, the **`statsmodels`** library is used to estimate the statistical models and perform statistical tests.
 It is built on top of `numpy`, `scipy`, and `pandas`.

 It is widely used in econometrics and other fields such as finance, marketing, and social sciences.